With cryptocurrencies available to buy, invest, and trade, you may wonder, “do I pay taxes on cryptocurrencies as an expat?”

 As you can see, the IRS is keeping a close eye on expats who have crypto investments.
 Therefore, it’s important you comply with IRS law and report your assets every year on a federal tax return.

 Most likely, you don’t ever have to pay taxes on cryptocurrencies as an American expat.
 However, if you ever need help on your expat taxes with cryptocurrency, our tax team is standing by.
-Get started with MyExpatTaxes today!
+Start today with MyExpatTaxes!